 To use a publisher condition, the files must be digitally signed by the software publisher, or you must do so by using an internal certificate.
 Rules that are specified to the version level might have to be updated when a new version of the file is released.
-For more information about this rule condition, see Understanding the Publisher Rule Condition in AppLocker.
+For more info about this rule condition, see Understanding the publisher rule condition in AppLocker.

 Any file can be assigned this rule condition; however, because path rules specify locations within the file system, any subdirectory will also be affected by the rule (unless explicitly exempted).
-For more information about this rule condition, see Understanding the Path Rule Condition in AppLocker.
+For more info about this rule condition, see Understanding the path rule condition in AppLocker.

 Any file can be assigned this rule condition; however, the rule must be updated each time a new version of the file is released because the hash value is unique to that the version of the file.
-For more information about this rule condition, see Understanding the File Hash Rule Condition in AppLocker.
+For more info about this rule condition, see Understanding the file hash rule condition in AppLocker.